Mansion House, Kawau Island: Mansion House

 In 1845, the manager of the mine, Captain James Ninnis, had a two level brick dwelling of 11 rooms built at Momona Bay (what is now called Mansion House Bay).
 When Grey purchased the island, he was impressed with the building, commenting favourably on its thick walls, kauri timber and surrounding landscape.
 He contracted the architect Frederick Thatcher to extend the house with additional bedrooms, as well as dining and drawing rooms.
 Thatcher maintained the original Georgian style of the house, designing a new wing with an elongate verandah and bay window.
 The work was completed by an Auckland builder for £5,000.

 Grey lived in the house from 1870 to 1874 and then used it as a getaway.
-For much of this time, his niece also resided at Mansion House.
+For much of this time, his niece also resided at Mansion House and many notable persons of the period visited Grey at Mansion House.
 He spent extravagantly on the property, filling the house with artifacts from around the world and importing rare plant and animal species for his gardens.
+The original jetty leading to the property, built in 1844, was replaced with the current structure in 1875.
+It is likely to be the oldest surviving jetty in New Zealand.
 In 1888, his health now in decline, Grey sold the island.
 The new owners added the distinctive verandahs, designed by the architect Robert Watt, to the front face of the house and by 1901, it had become known as Mansion House.

 Over the next several decades, much of the surrounding land was subdivided and the house itself had several owners.
+In 1901, the house was redeveloped by a group of investors including photographer Henry Winkelmann, who marketed the house as lodgings under the name Kawau Boarding House.
+Winkelmann extensively photographed the house and surrounding property in 1901 as a part of this venture, and sold his stake in 1904.
 The island was a popular destination for tourists and day trippers from Auckland and for much of this time, Mansion House was operated as a hotel.